Grendel's mother

-Grendel's mother (Grendles mōdor) or Mrs. Grendel is one of three antagonists in the anonymous Old English poem Beowulf (c.
+Grendel's mother (Grendles mōdor) is one of three antagonists in the anonymous Old English poem Beowulf (c.
 700–1000 AD), the other two being Grendel himself and the dragon.
 Each antagonist reflects different negative aspects of both the hero Beowulf and the heroic society in which the poem is set.
 Grendel's mother is introduced in lines 1258b to 1259a as: "Grendles modor/ides, aglæcwif".

 Grendel's mother, who is never given a name in the text, is the subject of an ongoing controversy among medieval scholars.
 This controversy is due to the ambiguity of a few words in Old English which appear in the original Beowulf manuscript.
 While there is agreement over the word "modor" (mother), the phrase "ides, aglæcwif" is the subject of scholarly debate.

 Story

 The poem, Beowulf, is contained in the Nowell Codex.
 As noted in lines 106–114 and lines 1260–1267 of Beowulf, monsters (which include Grendel's mother and Grendel) are descendants of Cain.
 After Grendel is killed, Grendel's mother attacks Heorot in revenge.
 Beowulf then ventures into her cave under a lake, and engages in fierce combat with Grendel's mother.
 She nearly kills him until he sees an ancient sword, with which he kills her, and beheads the dead Grendel.
 Beowulf then returns to the surface and to his men at the "ninth hour" (l.
 1600, "nōn", about 3 pm).